amajor/boilerplate-react-app/README.md

 * **spec.jsx** - this contains all unit tests for the component
 * **stories.jsx** - this generates a page for Storybook for interactive examples

+See the **Developing** section below for creating new components using a script!

 # Running the Application

 If you're running the app for the first time, be sure to install all dependencies.